 Where to place keywords

-• Skills section (most important for hard skills)
+• skills section (most important for hard skills)

 • Work experience bullets (provides context and proof)